nsidc/qgreenland/README.md

 ## Disclaimer

-QGreenland should not be used as a sole navigational aid while performing remote research activities in Greenland.
+QGreenland should not be used as a sole navigational aid while performing remote research activities in Greenland or elsewhere.
 Always bring appropriate safety and navigational aids (including hard-copies of topographic maps) when visiting the field.

 QGreenland is a data-viewing and analysis platform, and the QGreenland Team does not create new data.
 QGreenland's layers may contain errors from the original